 It’s easy to look from “what’s wrong” when we are inside of the rampant conversations; pretty much like a fish to water, not noticing the water he is swimming in.
 However, if there is ever any hope that it will be anything other than the way it is, we may wish to take time to pause, take a breath, and look around at what does work in our world.
 After all, it’s said, “hope is not a plan.”

 So I’ve begun to walk into my kitchen and begin to look around me for what does work.
-There is a refrigerator to keep my food cooled, there is a sink to keep my dishes clean, there is a window for me to gaze out on nature, and there is a kitchen in my home in which I can choose to create what comes out of it.
+E.g., there is a refrigerator to keep my food cooled, there is a sink to keep my dishes clean, there is a window for me to gaze out on nature, and there is a kitchen in my home in which I can choose to create what comes out of it.